 In most cases, the agency invites the public to submit written comments on the proposal to the agency.
 If the agency holds a public hearing, the time and place of the hearing are often announced in the NPRM.
 If the agency does not hold a public hearing until after the NPRM is published, the hearing is usually announced in a separate Federal Register notice.

 The term "notice-and-comment rulemaking" is used synonymously with "informal rulemaking."
 It refers to the process that agencies must use to issue rules under section 553 of the APA.
-It basically has four steps-notice of proposed rulemaking (NPRM), a comment period, promulgation of the final rule, and a 30-day delay in the effective date.
+It basically has four steps: a notice of proposed rulemaking (NPRM), a comment period, promulgation of the final rule, and a 30-day delay in the effective date.
 Other statutes and executive orders have added additional requirements to this APA process.
-(See Informal Rulemaking)
+(See Informal Rulemaking.)

 The Office of Information and Regulatory Affairs, usually known by its acronym, OIRA, is an important office in the Office of Management and Budget.
 The Paperwork Reduction Act of 1980 created OIRA to administer the requirements of that Act.
 OIRA was also subsequently assigned the responsibility to oversee the process of Presidential review of rules.
 Thus, OIRA has become the central office of regulatory review for the White House.
 Its Administrator is appointed by the President subject to Senate confirmation.